GlenAshwood/chaos-demo/minikube/README.md

 pod/devops-tools-mongodb-primary-0     0/1     ContainerCreating   0          8s
 pod/devops-tools-mongodb-secondary-0   1/1     Running             0          64m
 ```
-As I wasnt seeing the outage as the user (apart from a slower response), I decided to increase my pause timers until the primary passed the test.
-Obviously in the real world, you wouldnt do this, you would tune your application and database.
+As I wasnt seeing the outage as the user (apart from a slower response), I decided to try increasing my pause timers until the primary passed the test.
+Obviously in the real world, you wouldnt do this, you would tune your application and database!

 So at 11 seconds (5.5 times slower than we originally wanted), our DB setup passes our experiment when the primary is terminated.